anasLearn/TensorFlow-GPU/README.md

 # Usage:
-Define the folder where you have your projects files in the file `.env`.
+In the docker compose, define the folder where you will have your Jupyter Notebooks.
 In the example attached, all the notebook and training data will be in a folder `training/` in the Docker host machine.

 Run:
 ```